A couple of years ago I quit my job abruptly and decided to work-at-home.

 To understand what I mean, imagine that an Upwork client is considering hiring one of two freelancers.
 They appear almost identical, except one of them has a history consisting of 10 good reviews, while the other has only 3…

 Naturally, all else being equal the client is going to choose the freelancer with more positive reviews.

-I took advantage of this simple fact by using Elance exclusively, rather than diluting my results by freelancing on multiple sites at once.
-It wasn’t long before my jobs history was more impressive than my more experienced competitors.
+I took advantage of this simple fact by using Upwork exclusively, rather than diluting my results by freelancing on multiple sites at once.
+It wasn’t long before my job history was more impressive than my more experienced competitors.

 So, contrary to the natural urge to “diversify” your freelancing work across multiple sites, you’ll actually do better if you focus on just one instead, at least when you’re first starting out.
 (As a bonus, this makes your job much simpler and easier to manage.)

 Though I admittedly started off pretty clueless, one thing anyone can offer clients is an exceptional experience.